Educate your child at home

 What happens next?

-An Education Officer will contact the family to discuss the application.
+An Education Officer will contact the family to discuss the request.

-Parents/guardians are given an opportunity to outline their plans for education at home.
+Parents/guardians are given an opportunity to outline their plans for home education.

-Parents/guardians can choose whether to submit a written outline of their plans, have a meeting or home visit.
+Parents/guardians can choose whether to outline written plans or have a meeting.

 Parents/guardians will receive a letter informing them whether the request is granted or whether further information will be required.